 An initial administrative review is conducted on each application to assure that it is timely, responsive, and complete.
 NOAA, in its sole discretion, may continue the review process for applications with non-substantive issues that may be easily rectified or cured.
 Applications that meet the minimum requirements will be reviewed by at least three independent peer reviewers during a merit-based review and ranking process.
 Appropriate mechanisms will be implemented to avoid potential conflicts of interest during the proposal review process.
 Each reviewer will be asked to individually evaluate and rank proposals using the weighted evaluation criteria above.
 Proposal evaluations will be based exclusively on information included in the application.
+Reviewers may discuss the applications, but if more than one non-Federal reviewer is used, final scoring will not be consensus.
 Merit reviewer ratings will be used to produce a rank order of the proposals.